gmachiraju/K2/README.md

 ## Repo roadmap
 We present IPython notebooks for each experimented modality.
 The following naming convention is used for notebooks:
-- Any notebook beginning with "Doc" outlines experiments for sentence retrieval in text documents (sequences)
+- Any notebook beginning with `Doc` outlines experiments for sentence retrieval in text documents (sequences)
-- Any notebook beginning with "Histo" outlines experiments for tumor localization in histopathology slides (images)
+- Any notebook beginning with `Histo` outlines experiments for tumor localization in histopathology slides (images)
-- Any notebook beginning with "Protein" outlines experiments for binding site identification in protein strucutures (graphs)
+- Any notebook beginning with `Protein` outlines experiments for binding site identification in protein strucutures (graphs)

 Python files contain all architectures and helper functions used in the notebooks.
-Here we briefly summarize each file (*bolding* any modality-specific files):
+Here we briefly summarize each file (*italics* denote any modality-specific files):
 - `architectures.py`: encoder architectures used for *pathology/imagery*
 - `attention-baselines.py`: attention-based heads used as baselines for *proteins/graphs*
 - `eval-baselines.py`: evaluation of baselines for *proteins/graphs*